-Exceptional income represents income of 0.3 million euros (1 million euro expense as of 30 June 2020).
+The exceptional result represents income of 0.4 million euros (income of 0.29 million euros as of 30 June 2021).
 It consists mainly of treasury share buyback surpluses and losses related to the liquidity contract.

 3.5.
 COMPANY TAX